robotsorcerer/robotsorcerer.github.io/_posts/2015-08-24-Lecture-One.md

 There will be two exams given during the semester.
 In the event of an excused absence (illness, job-related travel, holy day absence, etc.), students **must** inform the instructor ahead of time and provide proper documentation of the conflict.
 An accommodation will be attempted for verifiable problems.
-Homework assignments will be collectedm graded and discussed in class (as time permits).
+Homework assignments will be collected graded and discussed in class (as time permits).

 Homework will be collected at the beginning of the class period when it is due.
 Homework that is not reasonably neat and readable, or not bound,